johnnovak/johnnovak.site/blog/_posts/2017-03-31-nim-performance-tuning-for-the-uninitiated.md

 {% endhighlight %}

-The init and cleanup stuff we're not really interested about, but the fact that they are there is actually a good sign that the compiler did not optimise away the whole function.
-The function body for numerical calculations involving floating point numbers will be basically lots of mucking around with the SSE registers (XMM1 to XMM15)

-`movaps` moves values between registers, `mulss` multiplies two registers, `addss` adds them and so on.
+The init and cleanup stuff we're not really interested about, but the fact that they are there is actually a good sign; this means that the compiler has not optimised away the whole function.
+The function body for numerical calculations involving floating point numbers will be basically lots of mucking around with the SSE registers[^sse] (XMM1 to XMM15).
+For those who have never seen assembly listings before, `movaps` moves values between registers, `mulss` multiplies two registers, `addss` adds them and so on.
+Even for a relatively short function like ours, the function body will go on for pages.
+This is good, this is what we wanted---it looks like we have the real function here, not just a constant folded version of it.

-[^sse]
-You'll usually soo lots of mucking around in the
-SSE registers (XMM1 to XMM15).
+For those wanting to delve further into the dark art of assembly programming, make sure to check out the two excellent articles in the further reading section.

 [^sse]: The [SSE2](https://en.wikipedia.org/wiki/SSE2) instruction set was introduced in 2001 with the [Pentium 4](https://en.wikipedia.org/wiki/Pentium_4), so virtually every x86 family processor supports it today.
 Note that this is 64-bit code, which you can easily spot because registers XMM8 through XMM15 are only available for 64-bit.

 ### 1. Nim --- using GLM